Clinical Science and Psychopathology Research Program (CSPR)

 In making this statement, we are pleased to stand with other leading clinical psychology doctoral training programs that have expressed strong commitments to clinical psychological science and corresponding plans regarding accreditation.

-For specific curriculum requirements to the Clinical Science and Psychopathology Research (CSPR) program, please visit the Graduate Education Catalog: Psychology.
+For specific coursework requirements to the Clinical Science and Psychopathology Research (CSPR) program, please visit the Graduate Education Catalog: Psychology.
 Current clinical course offerings cover:

-- cognitive and behavioral therapy for adults and children,
+- modern psychosocial intervention approaches for adults and children,

 In addition to core clinical courses on psychopathology, assessment, and intervention, students can take supporting course work in the following areas: